Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I agree with Deeli.
 Toothpaste should get it clean.
 I use it to clean my jewelry, also.

 Even if you don't care that much about its value, toothpaste might be a little too abrasive & wear down the engraving.
 The best thing is Hagerty's silver polish, a dab on a soft moist cloth, then rinse in plain water.
 If it is silver, it will tarnish again, unless you have it coated with something that retards tarnish.
+This is why you don't want to use something abrasive - after years of polishing it, an abrasive will wear the engraving down.
+I learned this from my father who had a valuable, old coin collection.

 Just plain old ketchup will do the trick nicely.